temptationisla/Canvas2ImagePlugin/README.md

 Canvas2ImagePlugin
 ============
+This is the fork to https://github.com/tate-u/Canvas2ImagePlugin which is the fork to https://github.com/devgeeks/Canvas2ImagePlugin

-This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.
+This plugin allows you to save the contents of an HTML canvas tag from base64 to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.

 See an example project using it here: [https://github.com/devgeeks/Canvas2ImageDemo](https://github.com/devgeeks/Canvas2ImageDemo) - note: this app does not work in wp8.